Stay in comfort as you track Botswana’s myriad wildlife

 Meals: B L D

 Fly out to your last lodge for more thatched, timber chalet luxury where private decks make the most of national park views.
-The cosy lounge, well-stocked library, cocktail bar and al fresco dining area round off amenities; it’s even possible to watch the resident elephants make their way to the river from the lodge's swimming pool.
+The cosy lounge, well-stocked library, cocktail bar and al fresco dining area round off amenities; it’s even possible to watch the resident elephants make their way to the river from the lodge's swimming pool or bar deck.
 You’ll also have the chance to explore the more human side of Botswana, with the ancient San Rock Paintings at the nearby Gubatsa Hills before 4WD, open-top safari excursions bring you back to the wildlife.
 A real highlight is the biannual zebra migration.
 As the second largest in Africa, the zebra move from the park’s northern rivers in search of rain-ripe grasslands and waterholes in the south.
 Plan ahead as it occurs roughly between November and December and again between February and April.
-You’ll also go out in search of big cats and Chobe’s elephant herds.
+The migration is followed by a large number of predators and you’ll also go out in search of big cats and Chobe’s elephant herds.

 Meals: B L D